pjuren/radX/README.md

 ### Step 4 -- testing [OPTIONAL] ###

-  You can verify that RADIX was built correctly by running the included regression tests.
-At the command prompt (assuming your prompt is '>') type the following:
+  You can verify that RADIX was built correctly by running the included unit tests and regression tests.
+In the root directory of the distribution
+	type:

   > make test